 </div>

-Here,moduleId="1"Assumed to be an article model,categoryId="8"Specified the "Company News" category,type="list"andlimit="5"Controlled the display quantity,order="id desc"Ensured the content is up-to-date.
+here,moduleId="1"Assumed to be an article model,categoryId="8"Specified the "company news" category,type="list"andlimit="5"Controlled the number of displayed items,order="id desc"Ensure that the content is up-to-date.

-On a product display page, you may need to display all products per page and provide pagination navigation:
+On a product display page, you may need to display all products page by page and provide pagination navigation:

 <div class="product-list-container">